 Applying for more than one licence

-You can use one tax check code for more than one licence application, as long as all the applications are for the same type of licence (for example, they are all for taxi driver licences but with different licensing authorities).
+You can use one tax check code for more than one licence application if all the applications are for the same type of licence (for example, they are all for taxi driver licences but with different licensing authorities).

 If you’re applying for different types of licence (for example, a private hire driver licence and a private hire vehicle operator licence) you must complete a tax check for each one.

-Your existing licence may be extended until a final decision whether to grant your licence application has been made (including a decision on appeal).
+Your existing licence may be extended until a final decision whether to grant your licence application has been made (including a decision on appeal) if you are renewing:

 - 28 days after the licensing authority asked for your tax check code